 “If it matters to you, it matters to me.”

-That statement is true, if I love you.
+That statement is true, if I know you, and I love you.

 I don’t know you; but God knows you, and he loves you.

-If it matters to God, it will matter to me, if I love him.
+If it matters to you, it will matter to God.
+And if it matters to God, it will matter to me, if I love him, and I know you.

 It is impossible for someone who loves God to hate you, because you matter to God.
 You may upset or anger that person, but they will still love you.